 How it’s done

-Amount of detail is at your discretion.
-Online badge programs not only help you gain recognition, but shows your readers exactly what you care about.
+The amount of detail is at your discretion.
+Online badge programs not only help you gain recognition but shows your readers exactly what you care about.

 Guest blogging is considerable for complementary industry knowledge your blog is lacking.
 It’s often as easy as contacting the blog owner and sharing an idea that might fit well with their blog and readers.
 Similarly to influencer marketing, a guest blogger can increase credibility and reach a larger audience (which we all know can ultimately lead to clicks and revenue).

-Make sure they link back to your website, with promise to share their post on social media and your site, with tags or links.
+Make sure they link back to your website, with a promise to share their posts on social media and your site, with tags or links.

 Social media should be a part of every SEO strategy.
 Search engines take clues from social media sites as it relates to your search engine optimization.
 They’re looking for social validation.
 The interactions that you or your company have on social channels, how many people are talking about you, what topics and clues they can gather from those conversations all have a play in SEO.
 Social channels are also a great way to syndicate your SEO content and blog posts.

 It’s important to look beyond your immediate tactics to find other ‘out of the box’ strategies and opportunities for SEO.
 This is just the beginning.
 Search engine optimization goes beyond just optimizing your content.
 Start simple, then create more complex strategies, on and off-page, to maximize your clicks.

 SEO can be overwhelming, but our team of specialists is here to create personalized strategies for your business.
 Contact us today or visit our site to learn more about our SEO and marketing solutions.